pesterhazy/boot-fmt/README.md

 The Clojure
-[Community Style Guide](https://github.com/bbatsov/clojure-style-guide) and EMACS's clojure-mode prefer single-space indentation in [such contexts](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition) .
+[Community Style Guide](https://github.com/bbatsov/clojure-style-guide) and Emacs's clojure-mode prefer single-space indentation in [such contexts](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition) .
 If you prefer this _community_ style over zprint's defaults, use the `--options {:style :community}` command line switch.
 See